thejamesgore/youtube-ad-escape-chrome-extension/README.md

 ## How To Install

-1. Clone this repo, extra to a folder of your choosing where this code will live for the foreseeable future.
+1. Clone this repo and extract to a folder of your choosing where this code will live for the foreseeable future.
 2. Change the `baseURL` in the background.js file of this repo to be the YouTube alternative of your choosing.
 3. Open your Chromium base web browser, go to `Extentions`, click `Developer mode`, click `Load unpacked`
 4. Navigate to where this repo lives and click load.